Yash4850/DataScience/Automatic Cancer Diagnostic/README.md

 The aim of this software is to classify each row of the data matrix (representing the measurements of one patient).
 The algorithm you should use is explained in the appendix.

 # Importing libraries/modules
-'''
-from collections import Counter from csv import reader from timeit import default_timer import random import math import statistics
+'''from collections import Counter from csv import reader from timeit import default_timer import random import math import statistics'''
-'''
 The csv module from the standard library is used to easily import the data from the csv file provided.A context manager is used to handle opening and closing the file.The values are converted to floating points before they are added to the matrix.
 '''
 def load_from_csv(file_name):